moinwiki/moin/docs/user/moinwiki.rst

     - <<MonthCalendar(item="SampleUser",month=12)>>  Calendar of Page SampleUser, this year's december
     - <<MonthCalendar(month=12)>>  Calendar of current Page, this year's december
     - <<MonthCalendar(year=2022,month=12)>>  Calendar of December, 2022

+The **SlideShow** macro creates a link to start a presentation for the current item.
+The slides are separated by level 1 and 2 headings.
+The text before the first heading is ignored.
+Navigation within the slideshow can be controlled via corresponding buttons at the edge or bottom of the browser screen or using the left and right arrow keys.

 Smileys and Icons